 You might be wondering what’s the difference between hidden cameras and remote video access.
 Remote video access pertains to cameras inside the home.

-As the name indicates, hidden outdoor cameras are situated outside the home to record anyone who dares enter your home without your authority.
-These cameras can be hidden in a birdhouse (like the image above), camouflaged in a drain pipe or even as a decor.
-With 81% of break–ins done via the front door, you must make sure sure the cameras are in a position where they can easily record anything going on near the exterior entrances of your home such as the front door and garage.
+As the name indicates, hidden outdoor cameras are situated outside the home to record anyone who dares enter your home without your authorization.
+These cameras can be hidden in a birdhouse, camouflaged in a drainpipe, situated inside your doorbell or even as decor.
+It’s important to make sure sure the cameras are in a position where they can easily record anything going on near the exterior entrances of your home such as the front door and garage.

 Home security isn’t just limited to outside threats trying to get in but can be a helpful tool when it comes to keeping children safe at home.
 For instance, window sensors are a great way to let you know not only when a burglar may be trying to enter your home, but also when a little one may be getting too close to the window when trying to take a peek outside.

 Establishing a secure home — whether it’s a home security system or a few of the devices on our list — in addition to following some child safety and security tips is important to protect you and your family.